 Hypnosis is completely safe for the vast majority of people.
 However, all hypnosis involving medical conditions, such as managing pain, epilepsy, clinical depression, or any other physical condition will need a doctors referral.
 This is to ensure that we do not interfere with the work that your doctor is doing with you.
 With hypnosis, we are able to mask pain, which may interfere with a doctor’s diagnosis.
 If you want to use hypnosis to help you with a medical condition, give me a call.
 I know how to set up the referral.

 Can children be hypnotized?

-Many children make excellent hypnotic subjects, and respond well to hypnotic suggestion for a wide variety of challenges, self-esteem issues, anxiety, behaviour problems.
+Many children make excellent hypnotic subjects, and respond well to hypnotic suggestions for a wide variety of challenges, self-esteem issues, anxiety, behavior problems.
 The process must be geared towards the child’s level of understanding & insight abilities.
-Parental support is very important, however during the hypnosis sessions the parent is not in the office.
+Parental support is very important.
+However, during the hypnosis sessions the parent is not in the office.
 Parents are supportive & encouraging, but really don’t play any part in the actual hypnosis session itself.

 How do I book an appointment?

 Quickly view my real-time availability & self-book your own appointment.
-You will be prompted to pay via Paypal & to fill in a form that will be helpful during your session.
-Click here to book your appointment.
+You will be prompted to pay via Paypal & to fill in forms that will be helpful during your session.
+Click here to schedule your appointment with Jeanne Marie.

 If I cancel an appointment, will I be charged?